 Students achieving this qualification will be able to conduct scientific research under minimal guidance in a chosen field, and to contribute to knowledge production in that field.
 The research problem, its justification, process and outcome are reported in a dissertation which complies with the generally-accepted norms for research at this level.

 In addition to Rule G7 and G24, an applicant must have a BT: Biotechnology (or equivalent).
-An overall mark of 60% must be achieved.

 7.2.2 Duration of Programme: